bubetti/projectwork/docs/user_stories.md

    Rule: User can plan a trip from A to B
    Example:
-   Given I open the landing page Budapest GO
+   Given I open the landing page Budapest Go
    When I type "Keleti pályaudvar" into departure field When I type "Nyugati pályaudvar" into destination field When I click on the Search button